What is peer review, and what do you need to know as an author?

-Every article published in a Taylor & Francis journal has been through peer review; its quality, validity, and relevance assessed by independent peers within the relevant field.
+Every research article published in a Taylor & Francis journal has been through peer review as outlined in the journal’s aims and scope information; its quality, validity, and relevance assessed by independent peers within the relevant field.
 We believe in the integrity of peer review, with every journal we publish ascribing to the following statement:

 All published research articles in this journal have undergone rigorous peer review, based on initial editor screening, anonymous refereeing by independent expert referees, and consequent revision by article authors when required.
 The published article constitutes the final, definitive, and citable Version of Scholarly Record.